webpchecker

 Body dissatisfaction is negatively related to health behaviors and quality of life.

-Yet even among the 12% of women who reported body satisfaction, 40% admitted that a 5-pound weight gain would make them moderately to extremely upset.
+Yet even among the 12% of women who reported body satisfaction, 40% admitted that even a 5-pound weight gain would make them moderately to extremely upset.
 Weight and shape play a prominent role in how middle-age women feel about themselves, reports study co-author Cristin Runfola.

 Body satisfaction is a critical piece to enhancing well-being and healthful aging for women over 50 and beyond.
 And let’s be clear, body satisfaction isn’t about liking the way you look.